Blue Goat CyberBlue Goat CyberSMMedical Device Cybersecurity

 How Blue Goat Cyber Helps

-We help medtech sponsors answer the two questions that actually matter - is it a cyber device, and what submission is it going through - and then scope the cybersecurity package accordingly.
+We help MedTech sponsors answer the two questions that actually matter - is it a cyber device, and what submission is it going through - and then scope the cybersecurity package accordingly.
 That means right-sizing the threat model, architecture views, SBOM and VEX, security testing, and postmarket plan to the device's actual cybersecurity risk rather than overbuilding on a misread of class.
 If you are unsure whether your device is in scope at all, contact us and we will walk through the 524B(c) test against your specific connectivity and software profile.

 Does Section 524B apply to Class I devices?